zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    below)).
 In reality savings are not nearly this massive because accounts need to be stored in a Patricia tree (see below) but they are nevertheless large.
-Additionally, transactions can be smaller (eg. 100 bytes in Ethereum vs. 200-250 bytes in Bitcoin) because every transaction need only make one reference and one signature and produces one output.
+Additionally, transactions can be smaller (eg. 100 bytes in Expanse vs. 200-250 bytes in Bitcoin) because every transaction need only make one reference and one signature and produces one output.
 2. **Greater fungibility**: because there is no blockchain-level concept